ANCIR/PanamaPapers/nigeria-2.md

 In July 2016, Nigeria’s Economic and Financial Crimes Commission laid charges in court against several Nigerians with alleged ties to former minister Alison-Madueke.
 In a last-minute change, Aluko’s name was dropped from the charge sheet after government prosecutors admitted they had been unable to serve him with documents.

+*This story was produced by the International Consortium of Investigative Journalists, together with the African Network of Centers for Investigative Reporting*